phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ### Confirmation

 The generated functionality ships with an account confirmation mechanism, where users have to confirm their account, typically by email.
 However, the generated code does not forbid users from using the application if their accounts have not yet been confirmed.
-You can trivially add this functionality by customizing the plugs generated in the Auth module.
+You can add this functionality by customizing the `require_authenticated_user` in the `Auth` module to check for the `confirmed_at` field (and any other property you desire).

 ### Notifiers